-ECN 101 - Principles of Economics I, 4 credit hours
+ECN 101 - Principles of Economics I, 3 credit hours

-Prerequisite(s): MTH 136 readiness only
+Prerequisite(s): MTH 136 or higher, or consent of the instructor.

 Principles and problems of microeconomics: price, value and distribution.
 Economic decision making under different market structures is analyzed.
 Emphasis is placed on the efficient allocation of resources by firms and owners of the factors of production.